fkirc/attranslate/README.md

 Normally, overwriting outdated translations helps to ensure the freshness of translations.
 However, in hectic project environments, it might be easier to leave outdated translations as-is.
-Therefore, `attranslate` provides the `--overwriteOutdated`-option to ease the rollout of `attranslate` in hectic project environments.
+Therefore, `attranslate` provides the `--overwriteOutdated`-option to ease rollouts of `attranslate` in hectic project environments.

 ## Support For Manual Reviews